Water to Fuel to Water: The Fuel Cycle of the Future

 - If the jar is too small to immerse the electrodes, do the procedure once then flip the electrodes over (putting the end that was not previous immersed in the Cola) and repeat.

-- Note: If you are using the Science Buddies kit for this project idea, use the 500 mL jar for this step.
+- Note: Use the 500 mL jar for this step.

 Construct a method to secure electrodes within a small beaker or jar that leaves the top of the electrodes readily available to make an electrical connection to the rest of the circuit you started preparing above.
 An example of a method to secure the electrodes is shown in Figure 3 below using a piece of Styrofoam to hold the electrodes securely in place.